 The win propelled Team Liquid on a run of eight tournament wins, starting at IEM Sydney 2019 and ending with IEM Chicago and an IEM Grand Slam title.
 The team won the second season of the Intel Grand Slam in a record 63 days, easily topping Astralis’ record of 323 days.

-Liquid’s impressive run of form petered out over the latter half of 2019.
-Their Astralis woes returned as the team lost all four of their matchups against the Danes after the StarLadder Berlin Major heading into 2020.
+Liquid’s impressive run of form petered out over the latter half of 2019 as its Astralis woes returned.
+The team lost all four of their matchups against the Danes after the StarLadder Berlin Major heading into 2020.
+While it saw some success, Liquid benched veteran Liquid leader Nick "nitr0" Cannella and replaced him with Michael "Grim" Wince.